-The Proponent (NSW Land and Housing Corporation) has considered the issues raised in the submissions made during the exhibition period as well as by Council during the assessment phase and has implemented various actions in relation thereto.
+The Proponent (NSW Land and Housing Corporation) has considered the issues raised in the submissions made during the exhibition period and has implemented various actions in relation thereto.
 This included some minor changes to the Concept Plan which are described in Section 4.
 This includes a summary of the requests for Minister's determinations.